 A crowd favorite that has survived all iterations of the menu, probably because it’s perfect.
 The steak is sautéed in butter, garlic, and parsley which certainly doesn’t make it taste worse.

 The duck rotates between being served with a chocolate sauce or cherry sauce.
 Both are good, but the cherry is better.
-A good substitution if you’re craving duck but can’t handle the blow of the cassoulet.
+A good substitution if you’re craving duck but don't want the cassoulet.

 Complimentary with your meal is a serving of three or four vegetables.
 Usually, this consists of roasted squash, cauliflower puree, sweet potato puree, and something else.
-Thanks to a healthy dose of butter, they are really, really good, and you don’t even have to worry about ordering them.
-All you have to do is eat and be happy.
+Thanks to a healthy dose of butter, they are really, really good.

 These are the best profiteroles in the world.
 That is all.